CSCI-4830-002-2014/challenge-week-6/README.md

 # How many points have you earned?

-66/100
+100/100

 (Make your own calculation and replace the number 0 with the points you think you've earned.)

 # How many hours have you spent on this?

-3 hours
+~7 hours

 # What is the most difficult part about this week's challenge?

-Getting the MongoDB driver to work with Node JS files
+Getting the MongoDB driver to work with Node JS file on the very lst challenge.
+I had problems getting my github variable to work.
+It did not output what I wanted it to.

 # Show and tell (9 points)